Nell Ryan: Early life and family

-Ellen "Nell" Ryan was born on 5 July 1881 in Tomcoole, Co.
-Wexford to John and Eliza (née Sutton) Ryan.
+Ellen "Nell" Ryan was born on 5 July 1881 in Tomcoole, County Wexford to John and Eliza (née Sutton) Ryan.
 She was one of twelve siblings, all of whom received secondary school education and nine went on to university.
 Nell was educated as a boarder at Loreto College, Dublin.
 She became a teacher and taught in San Sebastián, Spain and Fulda, Germany for some years before returning to Ireland.

 Ryan and her family "played an important role in revolutionary politics and helped shape the new Free State."
 Her sister Josephine was a founding member and secretary of Cumann na mBan and her sisters Phyllis, Mary Kate and Agnes were also members.
 Their brother James joined the Irish Volunteers.
 He later became a politician, serving as a Minister in successive Fianna Fáil governments, and was later elected to Seanad Éireann.
 He married Máirín Cregan, a member of Cumann na mBan.
 Josephine married Richard Mulcahy, commander in chief of the Irish Republican Army and later a Minister in the Fine Gael government.
 Agnes married Denis McCullough, president of the Irish Republican Brotherhood.
 Kit married Seán T. O'Kelly, future President of Ireland, who went on to marry Phyllis after Mary Kate's death at 55.
 Ryan was a "friend and confidant of practically every leader in the Republican movement."